-The greatest benefit to this new model is patently clear.
+The greatest benefit of this new model is patently clear.
 This format opens up more opportunities for cross-mobility into the feeds of users who don’t yet follow your account.
 By using the correct descriptions and hashtags, companies and influencers can engage new viewers within key demographics almost automatically.
-The possibilities for growth are far stronger now, especially on a platform like Instagram that has far stricter controls on what pops up on the feed.
+The possibilities for growth are far stronger now, especially on a platform like Instagram which has far stricter controls on what pops up on the feed.

-As an example, head of product at Instagram Home Julian Gutman highlights that if his interest is in space and astronomy content, Explore will turn him towards physics and science content in general.
+As an example, the head of product at Instagram Home Julian Gutman highlights that if his interest is in space and astronomy content, Explore will turn him towards physics and science content in general.
 On the other hand, suggested posts will look at what he likes and suggest much closer content.
 Suggested posts may see the specifics and offer similar content from people users don’t follow.
 Suggested posts would be more akin to photos of space narrowly, as opposed to general science content.

-It would be advisable for companies to employ of user interests in the future.
+It would be advisable for companies to employ user interests in the future.
 More active posts that build into user hobbies would be a better sell under this system.
 Hobbies like photography or travel would be a pretty good bet, so marketing content should target them specifically.
 Events happening around the world are also easier to market, i.e. gatherings, music festivals, clubs etc.

-Another implication of Instagram’s suggest post system is that of ad space.
+Another implication of Instagram’s suggests post system is that of ad space.
 This opens up the platform to a lot more ad revenue and gives 3rd parties a lot more room to play with.
 Ad revenue is becoming an increasingly important model for a number of social media companies and online streaming services.
 Engagement is often followed by advertisers looking to make the most of it, so clearly there will be a lot more companies vying for consumer attention now.